sveinse/lumina/README.md

 To build Lumina do the following steps:

 1. **Setup**.
-Setup the docker build root.
+Setup the docker build image.
 This will have to be done once.
-Please see [Docker build root](contrib/broot/README.md) for instructions how to set it up.
+Please see [Docker build image](contrib/docker/README.md) for instructions how to set it up.

 2. **Build**